ih64/4U1543/README.md

 4. the different dither positions are flattened with the flat found in step 3
 5. we attempt to align the different dither positions together
 6. dither positions which were successfully aligned are then combined and saved under reduced/. if fewer than 2 dithers were successfuly alligned, we do not attempt to combine the images.
-7. the intermediary files which were generated in the process are removed
+7. the intermediary files which were generated and temporarily saved in the scratch/ directory in the process are removed

+If you want to understand in greater detail how this function works, I'd encourage you to open up irproc.py in a text editor and examine the code.
+I've taken great care to leave docstrings for each function, and comments describing what each function is doing.

 ## irphot.py